XXClone Make Bootable Alternative - Clone System Disk with Secure Boot

 ◆ Uninstall rarely used programs and delete unwanted files in system partitions.

 ◆ Connect the new HDD or SSD to your computer.
-If there’s only one drive bay, use an USB-to-SATA adapter to connect it.
+If there’s only one slot, use an USB-to-SATA adapter to connect it.

-◆ Download and install the XXClone Make Bootable alternative.
+◆ Download and install the XXClone Make Bootable alternative on your computer.